HOOLAHAN/yahtzee/README.md

 ## Contributing

-We welcome contributions to enhance the application's functionality and user experience.
-If you have improvements or bug fixes, please fork the repository, make your changes, and submit a pull request.
+Contributions to improve features or fix bugs are welcome.
+Fork the repository, create a branch, make your changes, and submit a pull request.

 ---